 As it should be clear that in the Golden Age of Comics (roughly the years from the late 1930s to the mid-1950s) not just Marvel or DC were popular, but many, many other publishers also wanted to sell copy.

-Then, copyright claims were rather rare when it came to superheroes who to a great extend reminded the reader of a successful character from another series by another publisher at the average American newsstand.
-So if the new character had a very similar name and wore a very similar spandex, it would not raise too much attention, as at that time “borrowing” of creative ideas in comics was not uncommon.
+Then, copyright claims were rather rare when it came to superheroes who to a great extent reminded the reader of a successful character from another series by another publisher at the average American newsstand.
+So if the new character had a very similar name and wore a very similar spandex, it would not raise too many eyebrows, as at that time the “borrowing” of creative ideas in comics was not uncommon.

 There seemed to be an infinite number of “B” characters or, as the author suggests, “secondary” superheroes around.
-Many of them disappeared, leaving no more traces than perhaps one or two issues or a guest appearance in another, equally soon to be terminated line.
+Many of them disappeared, leaving no more trace than perhaps one or two issues or a guest appearance in another, equally soon to be terminated comic book line.
 Other characters survived on beaten copies, impossibly rare, resurfacing maybe on microfiche somewhere.

 They are mostly forgotten and many “… superheroes and jungle lords and ladies and spacemen and adventurers of that time have just not been covered in the same depth and with the same attention to detail.”